tylertravismya/nodejs.api/README.md

 ----------------------------

-#### generateApps
+#### generateApp

 Generates one or more applications using the directives of a YAML file.

-This YAML file allows the listing of one ore more application directives including a model identifier, technology stack identifier, Gitptions and more.
+This YAML file allows the declarion of an application generation directive including a model identifier, technology stack identifier, Git options and more.

 #### Example:

 ```
-realmethods.generateApps(yaml_file)
+realmethods.generateApp(yaml_file)
 	.then(function(data){
 		console.log(data);
 }).catch(err => console.log(err));